AJ193/React-Capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project feel comfortable to endorse the authors.
-Give a star in github repository.
+> If you like this project feel comfortable endorsing the authors.
+Give a star in GitHub repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>